alibabacloudkorea/ACKC/ACL on GA.md

 	![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202020-07-15%20at%207.29.28%20PM.png?raw=true)

 	![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202020-07-15%20at%207.52.50%20PM.png?raw=true)
 9. Opposite way is simpler than this one.
-You can setup the following diagram below.
+You can setup the following data flow as below.
-China client --> ECS(eg. Beijing)
+China client --> ECS(eg. Beijing, setup forward rule to forward the traffic on 22 port to GA accelerated IP) + Security Group that only allows specific IP range on port 22 --> GA --> Server in Korea

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NzIyMzcxLC0xMzU4NzQyNDEyXX0=
+eyJoaXN0b3J5IjpbNDkwODQ1OTEwLC0xMzU4NzQyNDEyXX0=
 -->